lee-shun/nvim/README.md

-# 🚀🚀 Lee's Neovim Config
+# 🚀🚀 Lee's Neovim Configuration

 ## Inspired by 🌟🌟